AmirHammouteneEI/ScheduledPasteAndKeys/README.md

 Under GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 Please read license.txt file

-We collect no data
+We don't collect any data
 Please read private_policy.txt

 ----------
 Details of version 0.1:

-Fully functional, next version will include other types of action
+Fully functional, next version will include other types of actions

-For the moment, those action are available :
+For the moment, those actions are available :

    - Paste text
    - Wait